HEP-FCC/phoenix-at-fcc/README.md

 ## Deploying to the FCCSW website

-Production version should be build and deployed from latest tagged version and development version from `main` branch with the help of following two commands
+Production version should be build and deployed from latest tagged version and development version from the `main` branch with the help of following two commands
 ```sh
 yarn build:prod
 yarn deploy:prod